squidmin/terraform-labs/docs/workspaces.md

 - In the `delete-artifact-registry-repos` workspace, `count` evaluates to `0`, leading to the deletion of any instances of this resource that Terraform is managing.
 - In any other workspace (e.g., `default`), `count` evaluates to `1`, so **1** instance of the specified resource will be created and managed by Terraform.

-Ensure that your use of workspaces and the `count` attribute aligns with your infrastructure management strategy, keeping in minf how Terraform interprets `count` for resource creation and deletion.
+Ensure that your use of workspaces and the `count` attribute aligns with your infrastructure management strategy, keeping in mind how Terraform interprets `count` for resource creation and deletion.

 ---